Make a README

 and pandoc

 were identified as system dependencies.
-One can obtain their version by running them with the --version
+Often, one can obtain their version by running them with the --version

 argument: